Author: Frank W. Jackson, M.D.

 Who Develops Gallstones?

 It is well known that in the Western world middle-aged, white females are most likely to develop gallstones.
-However, by age 60, almost 30 percent of all men and women have gallstones.
+Pregnancy also increases gallstone growth.
+However, by age 60, 15-20 percent of all men and women have gallstones.
 Losing weight very rapidly produces stones in some people.
 Asian and African people have a low incidence of gallstones, while certain American Indian tribes have almost a 100 percent incidence in females by middle age.
-Therefore, heredity, gender, age, and diet are probably all important factors in developing gallstones.
+Therefore, heredity, gender, age, pregnancy, and diet are probably all important factors in developing gallstones.
 Practically anyone, at any age and under certain conditions, can develop these stones.

 Many patients with gallstones never experience symptoms.
 However, as many as one-half of all gallstone patients eventually experience one of the following: